isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 > To nurture **Active Learners, Proficient Users** anchored in values who embrace their ethnic identities.
 To develop **Forward Thinkers** with a global outlook and appreciation for unity in diversity

-It is important for students to not only learn the Mother Tongue Languages but also learn to appreciate the beauty of the languages and cultures behind them.
-To engage our learners, our teachers take life-long learning seriously and infuse ICT tools in the process of teaching and learning.
-MT teachers hope to infuse ICT into Assessment for Learning (AfL) and encourage students to take ownership of their learning.
+The Mother Tongue Department believes in the importance of nurturing students to learn and love Mother Tongue Languages as living languages and also  appreciate the beauty of colourful cultures behind them.
+To engage our learners, our teachers engage in life-long learning to continuously improve our pedagogies and effective use of ICT  in their lesson and assessment design.

 | Teacher | Designation | Unit |
 |---|---|---|